 TECHNICAL TRAILS are often relatively narrow and contain features and characteristics found naturally occurring on the area property, its slopes, trails and terrain.
 Technical Trails may contain roots, gravel, rocks, logs, water crossings, jumps, drops and other natural characteristics and obstacles found in the natural environment, and may also include some man-made obstacles and bridges.
-Technical Trails may be designated for one-way or bi-directional travel.
+Technical Trails may be designated for one-way or bidirectional travel.

-CROSS-COUNTRY TRAILS are defined by the terrain on which it is performed.
+CROSS COUNTRY TRAILS are defined by the terrain on which they are performed.
 XC courses and trails consist of a mix of rough forest paths and singletrack (also referred to as doubletrack depending on width), smooth fireroads and even paved paths connecting other trails.
+These are mixed use trails.